-Answer: DuPage Housing Authority is closed for applications at this time.
-When we do open again for applications we will post a public notice in the local paper, reach out to local agencies and post on our website to ensure the opening is made public.
+Answer: DuPage Housing Authority Housing Choice Voucher wait list will open 10am CST on Tues.
+March 5, 2019 and will close after 1,500 pre-applications are received.
+When we do open the wait list for applications we will post a public notice in the local paper, reach out to local agencies and post on our website to ensure the opening is made public.
 No time frame can be given at this time, as so many factors affect how quickly we can serve the current applicants on our current wait list so that we may open again.
 Our timelines are dependent on funding and the number of people who exit the program, that we are currently serving.

 Do you have a unit listing?

 Answer: We do not manage any unit or landlord listing.
 However, we recommend the GoSection8.com website to both landlords and tenants (LINK provided below).
 This should not be the only resource you use to find or list available units.
 You are encouraged to use all rental websites, relators, community boards and local newspapers to increase your chances of finding a unit or tenant.